Kirubel-Amare/Student-laptop-registration-system/README.md

 MySQL (database)
 Java Swing (GUI library)

-## Installation
+## Installation prerequisites

-## Prerequisites:

 Ensure you have latest version Java Development Kit (JDK) and MySQL installed on your system.
 Download the project files from the repository.
 Set up MySQL database:
 Create a new database named laptop_management_system (or any preferred name).
 Import the laptop_management_system.sql file to create the necessary tables and structure.
 Use code with caution.
-Learn more
 Run the application:
 Open the project in your preferred IDE.
 Navigate to the main class (likely LaptopManagement.java).